-- Coordinate work on the applied uses of the Regional Freight Model with travel forecasting staff. - Write a draft scope of work and a draft RFP for the Regional Freight Delay and Commodities Movement Study (under Future Freight Studies in the 2018 Regional Freight Strategy). - Complete IGA with ODOT for the Regional Freight Delay and Commodities Movement Study. - Identify changes needed to the Regional Freight Model by reviewing results of the Commodities Visualizer.
+- Coordinate work on the applied uses of the Regional Freight Model with travel forecasting staff. - Write mini scope of work for potential freight model adjustments for commodities. - Write the final draft scope of work for the Regional Freight Delay and Commodities Movement Study (under Future Freight Studies in the 2018 Regional Freight Strategy). - Identify the Regional Freight Delay and Commodities Movement Study as the pilot project for Metro's certification process with ODOT on federally funded projects. - Identify changes needed to the Regional Freight Model by reviewing results of the Commodities Visualizer.